How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 • Sharing painful or dramatic experiences that shaped us

-• Talking about how our day went, and how we feel about it
+• Talking about how our day went, and what that means to us

 The more time we spend talking to someone at this level, the more we get the sense that we know them.
 That’s why such conversations are often the beginning of a friendship.